AccelerationConsortium/ac-microcourses/docs/courses/software-dev/overview.md

 ## 🎯 Learning Outcomes

-- List software development best practices and corresponding benefits
+- Enumerate and explain software development best practices along with their corresponding benefits, demonstrating understanding and recall
-- Identify productivity tools for developers that increase efficiency
+- Identify and evaluate various productivity tools for developers, highlighting how they enhance efficiency, to demonstrate analytical and selection skill
-- Write unit tests using tools such as pytest
+- Compose and execute unit tests using pytest to validate code functionality, demonstrating application and analysis skills in software testing
-- Create Python documentation using sphinx and rtd
+- Generate comprehensive Python documentation utilizing Sphinx and Read The Docs, illustrating proficiency in documentation practices and tools
-- Implement continuous integration (CI) using tools such as GitHub Actions
+- Design and deploy a continuous integration (CI) pipeline using GitHub Actions, showcasing the ability to integrate and automate software development processes
-- Create a project template using PyScaffold
+- Construct a reusable project template using PyScaffold, demonstrating skills in enhancing project setup efficiency and standardization
-- Launch a cloud server or server on dedicated local hardware that runs a materials discovery campaign
+- Initiate and manage a cloud or local hardware server to execute a materials discovery campaign, demonstrating capabilities in server management and deployment for scientific computing
-- Run an offline simulation using cloud hosting
+- Set up and execute an offline simulation on a cloud hosting service, illustrating the ability to leverage cloud resources for complex computational tasks

 ## 🛠️ Competencies/Skills

 - Software development literacy
+- Version control
 - Unit testing
 - Documentation
 - Compute hardware